 Revenue is recognized at the point-of-sale for retail store sales or when merchandise is shipped to customers for wholesale and direct-to-consumer sales, net of estimated customer returns.
-Revenue is presented on a net basis and does not include any tax assessed by a governmental authority.
-Payment for merchandise at the Company's stores and direct-to-consumer business is by cash, check, credit card, debit card or gift card.
-Therefore, the Company's need to collect outstanding accounts receivable for its retail and direct-to-consumer business is negligible and mainly results from returned checks or unauthorized credit card charges.
-The Company maintains an allowance for doubtful accounts for its wholesale business accounts receivable which management reviews on a monthly basis and believes is sufficient to cover potential credit losses and billing adjustments.
+Revenue is recognized at the completion of a job or service for landscape sales.
+Revenue is presented on a net basis and does not include any tax assessed by a governmental or municipal authority.
+Payment for merchandise at stores and through the Company's direct-to-consumer business is tendered by cash, check, credit card, debit card or gift card.
+Therefore, the Company's need to collect outstanding accounts receivable for its retail and direct-to-consumer business is negligible and mainly results from returned checks or unauthorized credit card transactions.
+The Company maintains an allowance for doubtful accounts for its wholesale and landscape service accounts receivable, which management reviews on a regular basis and believes is sufficient to cover potential credit losses and billing adjustments.
 Deposits for custom orders are recorded as a liability and recognized as a sale upon delivery of the merchandise to the customer.
-These custom orders, typically for upholstered furniture, have not been material.
+These custom orders, typically for upholstered furniture, are not material.
+Deposits for landscape services are recorded as a liability and recognized as a sale upon completion of service.
+Landscape services and related deposits are not material.

 The Company accounts for a gift card transaction by recording a liability at the time the gift card is issued to the customer in exchange for consideration from the customer.
-A liability is established and remains on the Company's books until it is redeemed by the customer at which time the Company records the redemption of the card for merchandise as a sale or when the Company determines the likelihood of redemption is remote.
-The Company determined the probability of the gift cards being redeemed to be remote based on historical redemption patterns.
-Revenues attributable to gift card liabilities relieved after the likelihood of redemption becomes remote are included in sales and have not been material.
+A liability is established and remains on the Company's books until the card is redeemed by the customer, at which time the Company records the redemption of the card for merchandise as a sale or when it is determined the likelihood of redemption is remote.
+The Company determines the probability of the gift cards being redeemed to be remote based on historical redemption patterns.
+Revenues attributable to gift card liabilities relieved after the likelihood of redemption becomes remote are included in sales and are not material.
 The Company's gift cards do not expire.